paireks/Pterodactyl/Manual/Manual for Pterodactyl 2.0.0.md

 **Requirements:**

 - Rhino 6 or 7
-- Markdown editor, Typora is recommended (free during beta: https://typora.io/), or if you look for something open-source, check Mark Text (https://marktext.app/)
+- Markdown editor, Typora is recommended (https://typora.io/), or if you look for something open-source, check MarkText (https://marktext.app/)

 **Contact:** If you have any specific questions, email me: w.radaczynski@gmail.com